kyma-project/kyma/docs/getting-started/05-add-redis-service.md

    EOF
    ```

 2. Check that the AddonsConfiguration CR was created.
-This is indicated by the `Ready` status phase:
+This is indicated by the status phase `Ready`:

   ```bash
   kubectl get addonsconfigurations redis-addon -n orders-service -o=jsonpath="{.status.phase}"